ebake310/GW_Model_GEOSC209/Readme.md

-Python Basics & Introductory Flopy example
+Python Basics & Introductory FloPy Example
 -----------------------------------------------
+This repository contains a few basic examples to gain experience with basic Python functions and simulate a simple groundwater flow model in FloPy.
+Students should first work through the Python_basics.ipynb file to gain familiarity with Python functions.
+Then they can work through Examples 1 and 2 which are two versions of a simple MODFLOW model.
+Example 1 only has recharge, a river, and a general head boundary.
+While Example 2 adds a pumping well to the center of the model domain.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ebake310/GW_Model_GEOSC209.git/HEAD)

-## Running the example
+## Running the scripts
 There are two ways to run the example:

 1) Online via Binder: https://mybinder.org/v2/gh/ebake310/GW_Model_GEOSC209.git/HEAD
 2) Locally on your computer, after creating a suitable python environment

-### Running the example locally
+### Running the scripts locally

 1) Download and install the 64-bit [Anaconda python distribution](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)